Global Health Delivery Programs At A Glance

 We promote sustainable development in eye care.

 Our partner eye clinics have a sustainable business model and do not rely on Unite For Sight's support to operate or be locally competitive.
 We help existing eye clinics develop outreach infrastructure so that care can be provided to patients living in extreme poverty.
 Meanwhile, the clinic's private business continues as an enterprise independent of Unite For Sight-supported outreach programs.
-This strong base of independence and sustainability comes from good business practices, which is why Unite For Sight partners exclusively with existing eye clinics that also provide care to regular paying patients.
+This strong base of independence and sustainability comes from good business practices, which is why Unite For Sight partners exclusively with existing eye clinics that also provide care to private paying patients.

 We create local jobs and empower families and communities.